ihf-code/dev-env-template/README.md

 ### Packages

-To install required packages into the development image add RUN block, example below, to the Dockerfile.
+To install required packages into the development image add a docker RUN block,

+For example to install python3 add :
 <code>
 RUN apt-get install -q python3 python3-pip
 </code>

+### Actions

+If you want to perform some action when the docker container comes up you can do this by adding bash commands to the `/files/ihfcode/stage2.sh` file.
+This will be executed when the main container comes up but before the vscode service is available.